moogacs/docs.buf.build/docs/generate/managed-mode.md

 ---

-**Managed Mode** is a [`buf.gen.yaml`](../configuration/v1/buf-gen-yaml.md) configuration option that tells `buf` to set all of the file options in your module according to an opinionated set of values suitable for each of the supported Protobuf languages (e.g. Go, Java, C#, etc.).
+**Managed Mode** is a [`buf.gen.yaml`](../configuration/v1/buf-gen-yaml.md) configuration option that tells `buf` to set all of the file options in your module according to an opinionated set of values suitable for each of the supported Protobuf languages, such as Go, Java, and C#.
 The file options are written *on the fly* so that they never have to be written in the Protobuf source file itself.

 ## Background